Use case

 The honest limitation: smaller open-source models are less reliable than frontier models at complex multi-tool orchestration.
 Give a model a handful of well-described tools and a simple loop and the OSS models do fine.
 Give it a large tool catalog, deeply nested arguments, and a long chain where one wrong tool choice cascades, and the gap widens — frontier models hold that together more consistently.
 The practical rule is the same as the cost rule: free OSS for the simple, high-volume tool steps; a pinned frontier model for the orchestration-heavy planning that decides which tools to call and in what order.

-Free OSS models for agents
+Open OSS models for agents

 • meta/llama-3.1-70b-instruct — strongest free general-purpose model on the roster for tool-use and reasoning-adjacent steps.